Jno21/Handson-helm/README.md

 ### Connect to cluster
 `gcloud container clusters get-credentials handson-helm-wescale --zone europe-west1-d --project sandbox-wescale`

+Verify it is working:
+`kubectl get ns`
+>It should display all the namespaces available on the cluster.
+If it is not working come see me !

 ### Install helm
 - **Mac OS Brew**: `brew install kubernetes-helm`